gillibrand/url-clown/README.md

 ## How to use

 Open and make a change.
-Click `Update` to update the URL on the current tab.
+Click `Save` to update the URL on the current tab.

 `Path` edits the path.
 It is shown decoded.